What Is Homozygous Familial Hypercholesterolemia?

 It's a serious condition.
 Without treatment, men with homozygous familial hypercholesterolemia can get heart disease in their 40s, and women can get it in their 50s.

 There's no cure, so you'll need to take drugs and follow a heart-healthy diet throughout your life.
-Your doctor may need to do a bit of "trial and error" until he finds the right drug combination to manage your high cholesterol.

 For some people, this treatment still won't keep cholesterol under control.
 If that's the case for you, you may need to have a liver transplant.
 It's major surgery with a lot of recovery time, so it's important to reach out to family and friends to get the emotional support you need.